-We say farewell to Gokyo today and back track a short distance past the sacred Gokyo Lakes.
+After breakfast, we say farewell to Gokyo today and backtrack a short distance past the beautiful Gokyo Lakes.
 We then climb briefly to the top of the short ridge-line above the Ngozumpa glacier.
 After a quick rest, we descend down onto the Ngozumpa glacier itself.
 The trail weaves in and around the seracs and many small glacial lakes.
 It’s a surreal experience crossing the longest glacier in the Himalaya.
 We complete the glacier crossing and arrive in a beautiful field and the small village of Dragnag.
 We make it here in plenty of time to relax, unwind and enjoy the afternoon sun.
-Today is and easy day and everybody is happy to rest.
 Overnight in Dragnag (4700m).

 Today is the biggest day on our Everest Circuit Trek itinerary.
 We’re up at around 4.30 a.m. for a hearty breakfast.
 Nobody will feel much like eating but we need to fuel up for the big day ahead.
 We wind our way up the valley and away from Dragnag.
 It’s a slow gradual up and we don’t need to rush.
 We pass by yak pastures and numerous small huts but there are no permanent settlements here.
 We descend then cross a field of boulders and then begin the steep up to the Cho La pass at 5420m.
 Slow and steady is the order of the day and we are elated when we finally reach the top.
 The views are spectacular as we step onto the glacier and begin our march down the snow and ice covered trail to Dzongla.
 Overnight at Dzongla (4830m).

 A much easier trekking day today is just reward on the back of our efforts yesterday.
 We leave Dzongla with Ama Dablam dominating our view to the east.
 The trail hugs the hillside and slowly winds to the north.
 After an hour or so we merge with the main Everest Base Camp trekking route, right opposite the Memorials.
-The Memorial Cairns pay tribute to the many local and western mountaineers that have lost their lives on the mountains in this region and are a sobering reminder of the dangers of high-altitude mountaineering.
+The Memorial Cairns pay tribute to the many local and foreign mountaineers that have lost their lives on the mountains in this region.
 We pay our respects and then continue gradually alongside the mighty Khumbu glacier to Lobuche.
 Overnight at Lobuche (4910m).

-Today we trek through Deboche which is located in the midst of beautiful rhododendron forests.
-From Deboche we continue on past Tengboche and we spend some time exploring the famous monastery, the cultural centre and of course the local bakery.
-From Tengboche we enjoy the long descent down to the river before climbing one last time up to the small village Sanasa.
-From Sanasa we continue on to Khumjung, or depending on how the group is feeling, we may elect to continue on a little further to Namche Bazaar.
-Both Namche Bazaar and Khumjung are great places to unwind after a long day and to begin reflecting on our journey to date.
-Overnight at Khumjung (3780m) or Namche Bazaar (3440m).
+From Deboche we continue onto Tengboche and we’ll spend some time exploring the famous Tengboche Monastery and maybe even the local bakery.
+From Tengboche, it’s a long descent down to the river before climbing one last time up to the small village Sanasa.
+From Sanasa we continue on to Namche Bazaar and are excited to be having another night at the Namche Hotel.
+Overnight at Namche Bazaar (3440m).

-Fly from Lukla back to Kathmandu and re-check into The Radisson Hotel.
-The hot showers get a solid workout as we prepare for our final night celebrations together.
+Fly from Lukla back to Kathmandu and re-check into your hotel.
+Give the hot showers a solid workout and enjoy the finest Nepalese hospitality in Kathmandu.
 Overnight in Kathmandu (1340m).